 Preserving your motorhome battery to power your security devices

-Security devices are essential to motorhome owners for theft prevention measures, and the use of such devices can be rewarded by Club Care Insurance with discounts on your annual premium.
+Security devices are essential to motorhome owners for theft prevention measures, and the use of such devices can be rewarded by our motorhome insurance providers with discounts on your annual premium.

 There are lots of different security devices available to motorhome owners, including wheel clamps, alarms, immobilisers and tracking devices.
 Some of these devices will require powering from your motorhome battery, which is just one reason why the maintenance of your motorhome battery is so important.
 Having an inoperable battery causing the failure of an electronic device may invalidate your claim.